 |

-I have been running the
+I ran the

-seminar on mini-roundabouts since 1997,
+seminars on mini-roundabouts since 1997,

 shortly after publication of Mini-roundabouts

 - Getting them right!
-This has proved a
+This proved a

 practical way of getting the information over

 where issues can be debated freely.
-The

 Experience suggests